jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/sast-sca-kiuwan/index.md

 The ASTO process
-—which at Kiuwan comprises SAST and SCA— at `Fluid Attacks` comprises SAST, DAST and SCA, and is carried out on our Attack Surface Manager (ASM).
+—which at Kiuwan comprises SAST and SCA— at `Fluid Attacks` comprises SAST, DAST and SCA, and is carried out on our Attack Resistance Management platform (ARM).
 At `Fluid Attacks`,
 to keep false positive and false negative records near zero, we go beyond the use of automatic tools